-Money Plant (Scindapsus aureus) Benefits: Myth or Reality?
+Benefits of the Money Plant (Scindapsus Aureus): Myth or Reality?

 This plant is native to Southeastern Asia and New Guinea.
 It belongs to the Araceae family, which contains more than 100 genera.

 The plant is called a money plant because its leaves (round, flat, heart-shaped, dark green, and plump) resemble coins.
 It is a perennial and may be grown as either a trailer or a climber.
 Young plants bear three to four-inch-long heart-shaped leaves.
 This plant is grown mainly indoors.

 Feng Shui principles regard money plant as one of the best plants to purify air polluted with synthetic chemicals from furniture and cleaning solutions.
 It energizes the home by filtering air and increasing oxygen inflow.

 Feng Shui experts recommend keeping one plant near each computer, television, or WiFi router.
 Placing a money plant in front of a sharp corner or angle reduces anxiety and stress.
 It also helps avoid arguments and sleep disorders.

 After all, sentiments and moods play a great role in energizing people and encouraging them to work relentlessly to achieve goals.

 Vastu experts say plants activate positive energy in our day-to-day lives.
 They recommend planting money plants inside the house as they bring good luck.
 They do not recommend growing them outside in the garden, however.